 It helps you lose weight overall.
 There is no way to target specific areas on the body where you would like to lose weight.
 But if you need a cardio machine that will help you burn calories a StairMaster will do.
 For more advice on burning belly fat, click here.

 If you’re looking for a cardio machine that will really have an impact, you shouldn’t overlook the StairMaster and its benefits.
 For toning your glutes and thighs and burning calories, there are few machines that can match the performance.
 You’re also far less likely to develop stress injuries on your joints.

 Working at a slow pace, you can still get a very challenging workout.
 As you get accustomed to the motion the StairMaster provides for you, you can easily increase the difficulty.
 You are less likely to get bored and more likely to continue using the machine to get the results you want.

 Though the price tag might be a little higher than other cardio machines on average, if it is something you can afford and you decide to buy one, I believe you will feel no remorse from your purchase.

-If you’re looking to experience the same kind of benefits you might acquire from a StairMaster without spending too much, you might consider steppers or mini steppers.
-These machines target many of the same muscle groups while remaining more affordable.
+If you’re looking to experience the same kind of benefits you might acquire from using a StairMaster without spending too much, you might consider steppers or mini steppers.
+These low impact machines target many of the same muscle groups while remaining more affordable.